friendly/nestedLogit/dev/rsquare.md

 * For display select just a few of the measures by default: "McFadden" (or: "McFaddenAdj"), "CoxSnell", "Nagelkerke"
 * Ideal would be something (from a print method) that gives:

-      Pseudo R^2 and other measures for the nested logit model "wlf.nested"
+      Pseudo R^2 measures for the nested logit model "wlf.nested":

       Model        McFadden    CoxSnell    Nagelkerke    ....
 AIC      BIC